 Our primary historical source of liquidity and capital resources has been cash flow generated by our operations.
-In 2021, we also utilized our new credit facility, which is discussed further in the Overview and below, to fund our acquisitions.
+In 2021, we also utilized our credit facility, which is discussed below, to fund our acquisitions.
 We manage our businesses to maximize operating cash flows as our primary source of liquidity for our short-term cash requirements, as discussed below.
 We use cash to fund growth in our operating assets, for new product research and development, for acquisitions and for stock repurchases.
-We currently anticipate that any additional long-term cash requirements related to our strategy would be funded through a combination of our cash and cash equivalents, our new credit facility or by issuing equity.
+We currently anticipate that any additional long-term cash requirements related to our strategy would be funded through a combination of our cash and cash equivalents, our credit facility or by issuing equity.